mansurGI/lbxtask/README.md

 For batch insert I have created a new Connection with an 'INSERT IGNORE' statement (so all unique violations go as warnings).
 Every batch is 20 statements.
 We also have a MAX_ERRORS constant (20 errors max) for predictability of time costs.
-So we know that a broken file will not kill our database, our consumer.
+So we know that a broken file will not kill our database, our consumer and will not take infinit amount of time.

 There is some Unit tests for things that can be tested without Kernel.
 There is no Application level tests, because all is already tested at Integration level.
 Some things just don't need to be tested (like a LocalStorage), because there is no functionality to test.

 There is a CsvFieldsSet.
-It gets a header of a .csv file and gives a new with correct column names by alias, filled unknown columns.
+It gets a header of a .csv file and gives a corrected version.
 It exists to secure column position changes, name changes (it has alias for Employee fields)

 There is only one way to message be handled again (3 retries with 1 sec delay) - Doctrine Connection Exception (database is out of service).
 Any other errors will write to log, because there is no automated way to handle wrong files.
 (Even